Pierrepaslier/Vector-to-Line-us-Converter/Readme.md

 This script allows you to convert pretty much any vector file into a native Line Us drawing.
+Main advantage is that you can save the drawings inside the native app to share, draw on the go...
+It's WIP, feel free to contribute to the code.

 # PREREQUISITE